Skips2003/Jym/README.md

 7. Admin panel for reviewing schedules, profiles etc
 8. add completing a workout (with check to ensure it was completed on the right day)
 9. view recently completed workouts
+10. Add tags to schedules/workouts for searching
+11. Search Page

 Optional for after above is finished:
 1. trainer accounts (allow trainers to provide schedules to users and track their progress!)